metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

 42 [Jeq](#jeq) - Jump to a target label if the first source field is equal to the second source field.

-43 [JFalse](#jfalse) - Jump to a target label if the first source field is equal to zero
+43 [JFalse](#jfalse) - Jump to a target label if the first source field is equal to zero.

 44 [Jge](#jge) - Jump to a target label if the first source field is greater than or equal to the second source field.